FESTIVE OPENING HOURS: Click here to view our office and contact centre opening hours throughout the festive period.

 What is a Help to Save account?

-Help to Save is a new Government savings offer.
-It’s a digital savings account designed to help working people on low incomes to build up their savings.
+Help to Save is a Government savings offer- it’s a digital savings account designed to help working people on ta credits and Universal Credit to build up their savings.

 The accounts are government-backed, simple to open, and flexible.
-Savers can pay in from £1 to £50 each calendar month.
-Customers making the maximum deposit of £2,400 over four years without making withdrawals will receive government bonuses of £1,200.
+Savers can pay in from £1 to £50 each calendar month and instead of interest, you will earn £50p for every £1 saved up until £2,400 of savings.
+Once an account has been set up, it will run for four years (you can only open one account).
+This means that customers making the maximum deposit of £2,400 over four years without making withdrawals will receive government bonuses of £1,200 to spend however they would like to.

 You can withdraw money at any time from your account.
 However withdrawing money will make it harder to increase the highest balance in the account, and therefore get the biggest bonus.